Loading

 Quadruped robot

-The multi-terrain policy trained during this internship is subject to an NDA with SpaceData Inc. and cannot be shown publicly.
-The video below demonstrates the flat terrain locomotion baseline that the work extended from.
+The multi terrain policy I trained during this internship is under an NDA with SpaceData Inc. and cannot be shown publicly.
+The video below shows the flat terrain locomotion baseline that I extended the work from.

 Flat terrain locomotion baseline Isaac Sim ROS 2 Nav2